NickTomlin/kino/README.md

 4. Navigate to the repository directory and load it
 5. Run `./bin/kino init` to install the native messaging host
 6. Reload the extension

+There is very light logging available via the event page:

+- Open the [background page](chrome-extension://gfonelhapmmnblbnniimhkdmnlopaabm/_generated_background_page.html) (or menu > "more tools" > "extensions" and click "background page")
+- Open the console
+- hit reload and see what error messages pop up
+- attempt to send a kino action `kino action toggle` and see if there is any logging